It’s Tatort time

 Berlin is the best

 The more you watch, the more you’ll become familiar with the teams in the different areas.
 There are about 20 in total.
 Highlights include the Berlin team, with the urban chic Nina Ruben and Germany’s answer to Michael Fasbender, Robert Karow.
 Then there’s Lena Odenthal from Ludwigshafen – the tough lady detective whose stubborn determination always wins through.
 And then there’s the four-strong team from Dortmund which features the flawed but brilliant Peter Faber and the imminently watchable Martina Bönisch.
-Then of course there’s the Cologne team with silver fox Max Ballauf and his team mate Freddy Schenk who loves food and old classic cars.
+Then of course there’s the Cologne team with silver fox Max Ballauf and his teammate Freddy Schenk who loves food and old classic cars.

 ludwigshafen